-Dell R815 SMW system setup (changing default BIOS and iDRAC settings) is now complete.
-This completes the preparation for installing the base operating system.
-The next step in the process is Install the SLES 12 Base Linux Distribution on the SMW on page 36.
+Now that the Dell R815 SMW system setup (changing default BIOS and iDRAC settings) is complete, do the following:

+- 1. Physically eject from SMW internal disk drive bays all SMW internal disks that are not to receive the base operating system. - 2.
+Proceed to Install the SLES 12 SP2 Base Linux Distribution on the SMW on page 37.